 This statement is uploaded by the student when the internship application is submitted.
 We then contact the internor to confirm the arrangements described in the statement.

 3. Deadline for Approval

 The deadline for approval of a computer science internship for the fall or spring semester is two weeks after the start of that semester.
 The deadline for a summer internship is the last day of the first week of the first term of the summer semester.

 4. Responsibilities of Student Intern

 The student intern must:

-- Submit intermediate reports to the internship director (at least three required on a schedule announced each semester by the internship director)
+- Submit all required intermediate reports to the internship coordinator on a schedule announced each semester by the internship coordinator

-- Submit a final report and an oral presentation based on the final report are mandatory.
+- Submit a final report and participate in a mandatory oral presentation.
 If the internship is completed in the summer, the oral presentation must be given during the following fall semester.

-- Inform the director promptly whenever there is any difficulty in the internship
+- Inform the coordinator promptly whenever there is any difficulty in the internship

 5. Responsibilities of the Internship Coordinator

 The coordinator will:

 - have contact with the internor before the internship, monthly during the internship and again after the internship is completed

 - read, comment and promptly return drafts of progress reports and the final report

 6. Responsibilities of the Interning Organization